7 minute read

 Here’s a simple, three-step framework that’s designed to help both B2B and B2C companies calculate the costs associated with a referral program and compare those numbers against the expected return from referred customers.

 Step 1: Compare Referral Program Cost Against New Customer Revenue

 This is the easy step — and it’s the calculation that most marketers do.

 At a high level, the goal here is to add up all of the “costs” associated with running your referral program.
-This might include investment in a referral marketing platform, headcount to manage your program, and incentives paid out for approved referrals.
+This might include investment in referral software, headcount to manage your program, and incentives paid out for approved referrals.
 Here’s a quick breakdown of how to calculate the latter two factors:

 The proportional cost of the person managing your referral program